ndrewtl/airspace-jekyll/_posts/2017-05-16-git-for-labs.md

 #### Code conflicts
 While you were working on a certain part of a script, someone else was working on it, too.
 When you go through commit-pull-push, GitHub will make you decide which version you want to keep.
 This is called a code conflict, and you can't proceed until you've resolved it.
+You will see arrows looking like `>>>>>>>>>` around the two versions of the code - delete the version of the code you don't want to keep, as well as the arrows, and your conflict should disappear.

 #### Pushing the wrong files